 Our European Patent No. 2 357 241 entitled "Collagen Producing Plants and Methods of Generating and Using Same," a divisional of European Patent No. 1 809 751, was granted by the EPO, on March 4, 2015.
 On December 10, 2015, Fibrogen initiated an opposition proceeding with the EPO, seeking revocation of the patent in its entirety on the grounds that the claims were not supported by the contents of the patent, were not novel, and were not inventive.
 On August 16, 2016, we filed a response thereto.
-In September 2017, we abandoned the patent.
+In September 2017, we abandoned the patent and consequently the patent was revoked by the EPO in February 2018.

 Our European Patent No. EP2816117 entitled "Collagen Producing Plants and Methods of Generating and Using Same," a divisional of European Patent No. 1 809 751, was granted by the EPO, on November 30, 2016.
-On August 30, 2017, Fibrogen initiated an opposition proceeding with the EPO, seeking revocation of the patent in its entirety on the grounds that the claims were not supported by the contents of the patent, were not novel, and were not inventive.
-We have until February 18, 2018 to respond.
+On August 30, 2017, Fibrogen initiated an opposition proceeding with the EPO, seeking revocation of the patent in its entirety on the grounds that the claims were not supported by the contents of the patent, and were not inventive.
 The ultimate outcome of this proceeding remains uncertain, and final resolution of the proceeding may take a number of years and result in substantial costs to us.